XReyRobert/macos-telegraf-gpumonitoring/README.md

 * Enjoy

 GPU performance statistics are exported using Apple IOKitframework as a JSON.
-Telegraf is configured to invoke *gpuPerformanceStatistics* command line app and parse the json to ingest all available fields)
+Telegraf is configured to invoke **gpuPerformanceStatistics** (command line app) and parse the JSON output to ingest all available fields.

-Here's an example of telegraf.conf
+Here's an example of **telegraf.conf**

 ```
 [[inputs.execd]]